meetric1/gmod_shader_guide/README.md

 Try modifying the shader to do something different.
 Don't forget to recompile your shader!

 If you would like to try changing the shader ingame, compile your shader, navigate to `gmod_shader_guide/shaders/fxc` and change `example2_ps20b.vcs` to something like `example2a_ps20b.vcs`.\
+Now, navigate to `gmod_shader_guide/materials/gmod_shader_guide`.
+This is the folder which holds all of the materials.\
-Now, navigate to `gmod_shader_guide/materials/gmod_shader_guide` and open `example2.vmt` in any text editor (notepad or Visual Studio Code works fine)\
+Open `example2.vmt` in any text editor (notepad or Visual Studio Code works fine)\
 Like I explained before, .vmt files control information about the material.
 In this case, we are interested in the `$pixshader` flag which controls the pixel shader the material uses.
 Change it to whatever you renamed the shader to, so the line looks something like `$pixshader "example2a_ps20b"`, save it, and view your changes.

 > [!NOTE]
 > When hotloading shaders, once a name is used, it cannot be used again.
-So if you wanted to change your shader you'd need to name it something like `example2b_ps20b`
+So if you wanted to change your shader a second time, you'd need to name it something like `example2b_ps20b`

 > [!NOTE]
 > When hotloading shaders, ensure the compiled .vcs shader exists before saving changes to the .vmt